atreyasha/spp-explainability/docs/develop.md

             should make results clearer

-        5.  **important:** everything shown in the \"Results\" section should be motivated or introduced here
+        5.  **important:** everything shown in the \"Results\" section should be motivated or introduced here, focus harder on methodologies so that everything else is very easy to explain

-    6. Visualizations

-        1.  add visualization of TauSTE function

-        2.  **new:** produce manual computational graph using tikz, building from what was made earlier

 2. Results